 Hampshire County Council have also prepared advice on flooding

 Residents whose properties have water running through or who have a water course on their boundary may be responsible for it.
-More information is available on the Government website Owning a Watercourse and from Hampshire County Council on Ditch Maintenance.
+More information is available on the Government website Owning a Watercourse and from Hampshire County Council on Ditch Maintenance or download the HCC leaflet below which explains the responsibilities of the riparian landlords.

 The Parish Councils of Headbourne Worthy, Kings Worthy and Littleton have been working with HCC since 2014 to determine how to improve infrastructure to manage flood conditions better: